TWan777/side/spec/bridge/README.md

 ### Atomic Swap

-The Cross-Chain Bridge is a Telebase app that enables users to deposit assets from an external blockchain to mint Peggy assets on the SIDE blockchain.
-It also facilitates the burning of Peggy assets on the SIDE blockchain to withdraw native assets on the external blockchain.
+The Atomic Swap is a Telebase app that empowers users to execute cross-chain atomic swaps directly between two blockchains, allowing for transactions like swapping BTC for ETH.

 #### Transaction Flow
 ![flow](./atomic_swap_workflow.png)